What is formaldehyde?

 Buy particleboard or hardwood plywood stamped with the Composite Panel Association (CPA) or Hardwood Plywood and Veneer Association (HPVA) stamp.
 Particleboard and hardwood plywood bearing these stamps are certified to meet certain formaldehyde emission standards, and may be lower in formaldehyde emissions than products that are not certified.

 Buy UF products that are sealed with certain factory finishes.
-A number of factory finishes are useful for reducing formaldehyde emissions (see box below).
+Some factory finishes are useful for reducing formaldehyde emissions (see box below).
 UF products are often coated with these finishes on only one side: consumers may wish to apply appropriate sealants to the edges and backs of these products.
-Also, the consumer can specify that all surfaces be sealed when buying made-to-order products.
+Also, the customer can specify that all surfaces be sealed when buying customized products.
 Avoid urea-formaldehyde acid-catalyzed coatings.

 SOME FACTORY FINISHES THAT CAN REDUCE FORMALDEHYDE EMISSIONS